joedooley/sportport-active/wp-content/plugins/woocommerce-gateway-amazon-payments-advanced/docs/USER.md

 The Pay with Amazon REST API allows you to authorize, capture, and close authorization.
 The endpoint is `/wp-json/wc/v1/orders/<order_id>/amazon-payments-advanced/`.

-### List of orders paid via Amazon Payments
+### List of orders paid via Amazon Pay

-There's no custom endpoint to retrieve list of orders paid via Amazon Payments.
+There's no custom endpoint to retrieve list of orders paid via Amazon Pay.
 The built-in orders point can be used with `_payment_method=amazon_payments_advanced` filter.

 ```